wangshan/draft-wang-ppm-differential-privacy/draft-wang-ppm-differential-privacy.md

 We say the protocol is pure-DP (resp. approximate-DP) if the view of any computationally bounded attacker can be efficiently simulated by a simulator that itself is pure-DP (or approximate-DP) as defined above.
-(The simulator takes the measurements as input and outputs a value that is computationally indistinguishable from the transcript of the protocol's execution in the presence of the attacker.)
+(The simulator takes the measurements as input and outputs a value that should be computationally indistinguishable from the transcript of the protocol's execution in the presence of the attacker.)

 Whether this property holds for a given DP policy depends on which parties can be trusted to execute the protocol correctly (i.e., which parties are not